Sober Living Homes in Kokomo, Indiana

 Depending on the severity of the infraction and the type of infraction, failing to follow house rules can result in anything from a verbal warning to eviction.
 Infractions such as failing a drug or alcohol test, being caught with drugs or alcohol on the property, or getting into a physical altercation are all zero-tolerance rules, and breaking any of those will result in immediate removal from the home.

-What Are Some of the Benefits of Sober Living in Indiana?
+What Are Some of the Benefits of Sober Living Facilities?

 These facilities are ideal for those who either don’t have anywhere to go after they have completed treatment as well as those looking for a more structured living environment than they might find somewhere else.

-Below are some of the biggest benefits of living in a sober living home.
+Below are some of the biggest benefits of living in a sober home.

-Unfortunately, addiction can often lead to a feeling of loneliness and even alienation.
-Friends and family might not want to be around the person anymore, even after they have gotten sober and their new “friends” they made while using were never really friends, they were just other people looking to get high or drunk.
+Unfortunately, drug and alcohol addiction can often lead to loneliness and even alienation.
+Friends and family might not want to be around the person anymore, even after they have gotten sober.
+Their “friends” they made while using were never really friends; they were just other people looking to get high or drunk.

-Everyone living in a sober living community is there for the same reason.
-They are there to remain sober while they get back on their feet and learn how to live a sober life.
+Residents living in a sober living community are all there for the same reason: to remain sober while they get back on their feet and learn how to live a sober life.
 This can give people something to bond and connect over.
-Additionally, most sober living homes provide group activities and meetings.
+Additionally, most sober homes provide group activities and meetings.

 Typically the cost only includes the base rent.
 That means that the person living at the facility is often responsible for all other expenses including: